locationtech/geomesa/docs/tutorials/broadcast-join.rst

 For this tutorial, we will assume that your have already ingested the two data sets into the data store of your choosing.
 Following this tutorial without having created the necessary tables will lead to errors.

-If you have not ingested any data, you can follow one of the ingest tutorials :doc:`/tutorials/geomesa-examples-gdelt`.
 The converter for the GDELT data set, :doc:`/user/convert/premade/gdelt`, is provided with GeoMesa, and the FIPS data can be ingested without a converter as a shapefile.
+For further guidance, you can follow one of the ingest tutorials :doc:`/tutorials/geomesa-examples-gdelt`.
+Once you have the data ingested in GeoMesa, you may proceed with the rest of the tutorial.

 Initializing Spark
 ------------------